-The thesis committee will receive instructions regarding defense reporting procedures via email from the Graduate College 7 days prior to the defense.
+The committee will receive instructions regarding defense reporting procedures via email from the Graduate College 7 days prior to the defense.
 Faculty serving on the committee may access iPOS through their MyASU in order to report results.
+If a committee member will be absent from the defense, the committee chair/co-chair or graduate support coordinator must notify the Graduate College as quickly as possible via phone at (480) 965-3521 before the defense takes place.
+In order to assign a substitute, be prepared to provide the Graduate College with the full name and email address of the faculty member who will serve as the substitute.
 Reported results can be viewed in iPOS under the Defense Results tab.